 (Philadelphia, August 31, 2018) …Cozen O’Connor is proud to announce that seven of the firm’s lawyers have been recognized as “Lawyers of the Year” in their respective practices by Best Lawyers in America, one of the oldest and most highly regarded peer review publications in the legal profession.
+This award is conferred by Best Lawyers.
+A description of the selection methodology can be found here.
+No aspect of this advertisement has been approved by the Supreme Court of New Jersey.

 To earn this distinction, these seven lawyers received the highest annual ratings from peer attorneys in their respective practices nationwide – for excellence in their legal abilities, professionalism and integrity.
 They will be featured in various regional and national publications.